 The next morning Alvane dropped us off at the pier, where Thierry greeted us on his small boat.
 Our mission?
-To visit one of the prettiest spots in South Pacific – the Hakaui Valley, home to Vaipo Waterfall.
+To visit one of the prettiest spots in the South Pacific – the Hakaui Valley, home to Vaipo Waterfall.

-The trip started off with a ‘nice and easy’ 40 minute boat ride.
+The trip started off with a ‘nice and easy’ 40-minute boat ride.
 Without a protective reef around you, even a calm day at sea requires you to hang on to the side of the boat.
-The boat ride gave us the chance to admire the village and the southern coastline, while seeing from up close the scars left by centuries of ancient volcanic activity.
+The boat ride gave us the chance to admire the village and the southern coastline while seeing from up close the scars left by centuries of ancient volcanic activity.